 The Sony A95L OLED is slightly better than the Panasonic Z95A OLED, but you can't go wrong with either one.
 The Sony has better processing, resulting in smoother gradients in HDR with less banding, and it smooths out low-quality content better.
 The Sony also delivers better color volume, and colors aren't as washed out in bright scenes.

-The Panasonic Z95A has great HDR brightness thanks to its additional MLA brightness-boosting layer.
+The Panasonic Z95A OLED TV has very good HDR brightness thanks to its MLA brightness-boosting layer.
 Combined with its nearly infinite contrast, this TV provides an impactful HDR viewing experience, as bright highlights are very bright and stand out from the rest of the scene.
 Unfortunately, large bright scenes are significantly dimmer than smaller, specular highlights due to their aggressive Automatic Brightness Limiter (ABL).

 In a three-way comparison with this TV, the Sony A95L OLED, and the LG G4 OLED, the Z95 is brighter in test slides, but with most real content, it's the dimmest of the three.
 The difference is very minor, though, and not noticeable unless you're comparing the three side by side.